sguysc/Car-Behavioral-Cloning/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, wiht the learning rate of 1e-5 (trial & error).
+The model used an adam optimizer, with the learning rate of 1e-5 (trial & error).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving (driving 2 full laps clockwise and 2 full laps counterclockwise).
 After trying to use the trained model in the simulator, I found out that it did pretty well but could not cross the bridge.
 So I went back to self driving and got some more training data close and on the bridge.
 Then I also collected data recovering from the left and right sides of the road in case that happens.
 After that, the trained model successfully drove a lap around the track.
+See save.mp4.

 For details about how I created the training data, see the next section.